NeVRo-study/NeVRo/README.md

 <a href="https://doi-org.browser.cbs.mpg.de/10.1016/j.neuroimage.2013.07.079">Source Power Comodulation (SPoC)</a> decomposes the EEG signal such that it maximizes the covariance between the power-band of the frequency of interest (here alpha, 8-12Hz) and the target variable (ratings).

 <h3>CSP Model</h3>
-<a href="https://ieeexplore.ieee.org/document/4408441/">Common Spatial Pattern (CSP)</a> algorithm decomposes the EEG such that it maximizes the difference in variance between two dichotomic classes (here low and high arousal) in the EEG signal.
+<a href="https://ieeexplore.ieee.org/document/4408441/">Common Spatial Pattern (CSP)</a> algorithm decomposes the EEG such that it maximizes the difference in variance between two dichotomic classes (here low and high arousal) in EEG spatial filters.

 <h3>LSTM Model</h3>
 <a href="https://doi.org/10.1162/neco.1997.9.8.1735">Long Short-Term Memory (LSTM)</a> recurrent neural networks (RNNs) were trained on alpha-frequency components of the recorded EEG signal to predict subjective reports of arousal (ratings) in a binary (low and high arousal) and a continuous prediction task.
 The fed EEG components were generated via <a href="https://doi.org/10.1016/j.neuroimage.2011.01.057">Spatio Spectral Decomposition (SSD)</a> or SPoC.
 The SSD emphasizes the frequency of interest (here alpha) while attenuating the adjacent frequency bins.
 Performances of SPoC-trained models served as benchmark-proxies for models that were trained only on neural alpha information.<br>